- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

 - God gives the instruction

-- Man is the recipient of this instruction
+- Humans are the recipient of this instruction

-- Man has free choice to follow or to not follow that instruction, in other words, follow or not follow God’s rules
+- Humans have a free choice to follow or not follow God’s instructions.
+In other words, to follow or not follow God’s rules

 Let’s come down to earth and put government and leadership, any governing body of any organization in the driver’s seat, and apply these same seven principles.

-This ‘organization which oversees’, whatever form it might take—top down, collegiate, bottom up—is necessary to establish the orderly conditions that bring ‘peace.’
-Peace is not the cause of ‘organization’ and ‘order’, peace does not precede union and stability; it’s the other way round.
-Organization and order are mainstay reasons for ‘peace’.
-Orderliness leads to harmony.
-There is no anarchy, disorder or turmoil in the Garden of Eden, for example.
+This organization, which oversees, whatever form it might take—top-down, collegiate, bottom-up—is necessary to establish the orderly conditions that bring peace.
+Peace is not the cause of organization and order; peace does not precede union and stability; it’s the other way round.
+Organization and order are mainstay reasons for peace.
+Orderliness and hierarchy lead to harmony.
+There is no anarchy, disorder, or turmoil in the Garden of Eden, for example.

-Organization has a number of clear-cut stages, which we’ll see below.
+To reach the proper organization, there are several clear-cut stages, which we’ll see below.
 Where these elements are absent, the result is the opposite of peace: chaos.
-(Of course, some chaos creates drama, as we’ll see later on!)
+(Of course, some confusion creates drama, as we’ll see later on!)